-Canon Celebrates Young Champions Driving Global Sustainability At 2025 Global Good Awards
+Canon Celebrates Young Champions Driving Global Sustainability at 2025 Global Good Awards

 From Canada and currently studying in the Netherlands, Samantha is the founder of Music For Every Child, a charity to fight against unequal education for children with developmental disabilities and other disadvantaged children.
 Her initiative provides music therapy, offering a unique avenue for learning and development.

-A Malaysian youth activist and illustrator, Allison co-created Safiya Speaks Up, a multilingual children's book and mentor's guide on sexual and domestic violence, reaching over 10,000 girls globally.
+A Malaysian youth activist and illustrator, Allison co-created Safiya Speaks Up, a multilingual chil’ren’s book and ’entor’s guide on sexual and domestic violence, reaching over 10,000 girls globally.
 Her work dismantles stigma around gender-based violence, using art and advocacy to spark critical conversations in classrooms and communities.

-Peter Bragg, Canon EMEA Sustainability & Government Affairs Director said:“Congratulations to this year's GGA Canon Young Champions and thank you to all who entered.
+Peter Bragg, Canon EMEA Sustainability & Government Affairs Director said“ “Congratulations to this ’ear’s GGA Canon Young Champions and thank you to all who entered.
 Each year we are moved by the quality of applications and the winning submissions.
-As we celebrate the sixth cohort of winners, we also mark the ten-year anniversary of the Canon Young People Programme, a significant milestone in our commitment to enabling young people from disadvantaged backgrounds to tell the stories that matter most to them and drive positive change.”
+As we celebrate the sixth cohort of winners, we also mark the ten-year anniversary of the Canon Young People Programme, a significant milestone in our commitment to enabling young people from disadvantaged backgrounds to tell the stories that matter most to them and drive positive c”ange.”

 Distributed by APO Group on behalf of Canon Central and North Africa (CCNA).